roni5/drupal7-with-nginx/README.md

 ####`/sites-available/example.domain.conf`
 1. Replace example.domain with your domain name.
 2. Replace IPv6 address with your IPv6 address if you want to listen on a specific interface or disable altogether if not using IPv6.
-3. Check root path.
+3. Check root path for web.
 Change as necessary.
 4. Check log paths.
 Change as necessary.
 5. Check SSL paths.
 Change as necessary.